jimenezgomez/MTPM-ESP32/README.md

 It exposes a class `TPM` with methods for calculating outputs, performing learning steps, and retrieving network parameters and weights.

 Once the module is compiled and installed into MicroPython, the following API will be available.
 ---

+## Project Structure

+The directory `mp_examples` contains two examples, one basic (`basic.py`) example that shows how to quickly get started, and `main.py`, which demonstrates how to use this library for synchronizing two neural networks using MQTT. `main.py` is meant to be used with the setup files found in the `setup` directory.

+The source is split in two: the module and the core.

+**The module** contains all the definitions that expose the core functionality to the MicroPython user.
+It is all contained in the file `tpm/src/tpm_module.c`. **The core** is in the directory `tpm/src/tpm_core`.
+It contains mathematical operations as well as other auxiliary functions used for MTPM synchronization.
+These functions are required for learning, calculating the output of a network, calculating the size of the network (the buffersize of the weights array), among many other uses.

+---